Beaumont Civic Center

 The Beaumont Civic Center, in downtown Beaumont, Texas, is a 6,500-seat arena where concerts, conventions, trade shows and exhibitions are held.
 Banquet maximum capacity is 2,000.
 It has 29300 sqft of ground-level exhibit space and 12000 sqft space on the second level for a combined space of 41300 sqft.
 The building includes four dressing rooms with showers.
 850 parking spots are onsite.
 The venue is part of the Beaumont Civic Center Complex.
 This complex includes the Civic Center, Julie Rogers Theater and the Jefferson Theatre.

 The Civic Center is the temporary home of the Beaumont Children's Museum.

 Previous History

 Home Court for Lamar Cardinals Basketball Team - 1980-1984

-The Beaumont Civic Center was the home court for the Lamar Cardinals basketball men's team for four seasons from 1980-1984.
-The Cardinals record at the Civic Center was 40-2.
+The Beaumont Civic Center was the home court for the Lamar Cardinals basketball men's team for four seasons from 1980 to 1984.
+The Cardinals record at the Civic Center was 40–2.

 Southland Conference Men's Basketball Tournament - 1981, 1983, 1984

 The Southland Conference men's basketball tournament was held at the Beaumont Civic Center in 1981, 1983, and 1984.